mogita/otaku-blog/content/about.md

 draft: false
 ---

 I'm Yun Wang, using the handle of @[mogita](https://twitter.com/mogita) (nearly) everywhere.
+Pronouns: vi/vim.
 I've worked as a software engineer since 2015.
 Before that, I wrote programs as a self-taught amateur.
 You can see my CV on [Linkedin](https://www.linkedin.com/in/mogita/).

 I believe in many things: open source, remote working (one [book](https://www.amazon.com/Remote-Office-Not-Required/dp/0804137501) that I recommend), [RSS](/index.xml), cats dominate the human, Neo was The One, the Harry Potter folks do exist, and all those heavenly beautiful things from Michael Jackson's songs.